technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

     > ![A screenshot of a computer AI-generated content may be
     > incorrect.](./media/image91.png)

-    - **After submitting all the required inputs, an email notification will be automatically triggered and sent to** <admin@M365x19277286.onmicrosoft.com>
+    - **After submitting all the required inputs, an email notification will be automatically triggered and sent to** <inject key="AzureAdUserEmail"></inject>

-    > **Note:** Sign in with your own account credentials (not the MOD Admin account) to proceed.
-    In this example, the MOD Admin account was used.

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image92.png)

     - Likewise, the input details are logged into the “IT Support Requests” list within the IT Support Desk SharePoint site.

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image93.png)

 ## Task 3: Create Request VPN Access Topic

 1. Navigate back to Topics, and add a topic from “**From blank”** and enter the details

     > **Name: Request VPN Access**
     >
     > **Description: Helps user to request VPN access**

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image94.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image95.png)

 2. Now to collect the necessary user information, add question nodes to the topic.